 Once upon a time, in a land called Tabby’s Place, there lived a beautiful princess named Faye…

-If you enter our Weight Management Suite or its adjacent solarium, you won’t help but notice a lovely, long-haired, tufty, white cat with breathtaking eyes.
+If you enter our Suite B or its adjacent solarium, you won’t help but notice a lovely, long-haired, tufty, white cat with breathtaking eyes.
 Everyone who sees Faye gasps, star-struck by her beauty.
 Time and time again, visitors and potential adopters alike want to meet Faye.
 They want to pet and snuggle with Faye (who is usually more than happy to oblige).
 And they want to know Faye’s story.

 Time and time again, we tell them: once upon a time, in a land called Tabby’s Place, there lived a beautiful princess named Faye.
 She is a beautiful cat.
 She is a playful cat.
 She is a friendly cat.
 She is a kind cat.
 She is a healthy cat.

 And … she has a history of inappropriate elimination (not using her litter box) in her former home.